diurnalist/diurnal.st/_posts/2025-03-02-the-pragmatic-open-source-contributor.md

 I have never seen this argument fail given enough motivation, but I’m sure there are exceptions.
 One thing to remember is you’re not arguing for **actually** doing the work or estimating the time commitment or return on investment; you’re making a case for the **option**.
 You should however be prepared to give concrete examples of the type of contributions you might make.

----
-The following steps assume that you have identified some contribution you’d like to make to an open source project for your own purposes.
-Maybe you’re fixing a bug you found when applying the code to your specific use-case, or are extending the feature set to make it *possible* to apply to your use-case.

 ### Step 1: Get the lay of the land
 I see developers often skip this step and go straight to submitting a patch.
 This can lead to frustration for both you and the maintainers.
 Doing a quick check of any defined contribution process and putting yourself in the maintainers’ shoes often prevents these issues.